Half-Epsilon/Half-Epsilon.github.io/index.md

 ### A Holistic Solution

 Half Epsilon Digital Asset Custody and Transfer Solution (DACTS) is a holistic solution that addresses the above listed VASP concerns.
 Our technology enables cost effective, confidential, are regulation compliant operations for VASPs.
-It also opens up the opportunity for novel use cases ranging from global electronic cash to Central Bank Digital Currencies.
+It also opens up the opportunity for novel use cases ranging from Global Electronic Cash to Central Bank Digital Currencies.

 For details, please read our [whitepaper.](https://half-epsilon.github.io/DACTSv1.pdf)